 - make firm arrangements to start distance selling, and give HMRC written evidence of these arrangements

-If HMRC doesn’t think you really intend to make distance sales in the UK they may turn down your application.
+If HMRC does not think you really intend to make distance sales in the UK we may turn down your application.

 How to register for UK VAT

-If you have to register for UK VAT as a distance seller, or if you want to register voluntarily fill in form VAT 1A ‘Application for Registration - Distance Selling’ and send it to HMRC.
+If you have to register for UK VAT as a distance seller, or if you want to register voluntarily fill in form VAT 1A and send it to HMRC.

 When you register you can notify HMRC that you’re appointing a tax representative or an agent to deal with your UK VAT affairs.
-Or if you prefer you can deal directly with HMRC yourself.
+If you prefer you can deal directly with HMRC yourself.

 Waiting for your VAT registration

 If you’ve applied for voluntary registration you can choose the date when you want your registration to start.
-If you don’t receive your registration details by that date, you’ll have to start accounting for UK VAT from that date onwards, but you won’t be able to issue UK VAT invoices.
+If you do not receive your registration details by that date, you’ll have to start accounting for UK VAT from that date onwards, but you will not be able to issue UK VAT invoices.